mortezakowkabi/jcb-persian-documentation/048-Tutorial-on-making-a-pull-request-at-Joomla-Component-Builder-Snippets.md

 * Your **name** is associated with the change in Git history.
 * This allows you to **gain recognition** within the JCB community.

-> 🏗️ “Share your snippets, help others, and make Joomla Component Builder stronger!”
+> 🏗️ "Share your snippets, help others, and make Joomla Component Builder stronger!"

 ---